hhuslamlab/website/docs/latex_guide.md

 \author{Anh Kim N.}
 \date{December 2022}
 ```
 Metadata information, packages for formatting and customisations are declared in the `preamble`.
-In graphically elaborate papers, slides and posters, the `preamble` can end up being incredibly long and impossible to read.
+In graphically elaborate papers, slides, and posters, the `preamble` can end up being incredibly long and impossible to read.
 In order to keep your preamble easy to navigate, try to group packages in a way that seems sensible and make use of comments to keep track of the packages' functions, as their names can range from very intuitive to cryptic.
 Here an example, of what I mean:

 ```latex=
 % In the preamble